 Canva is a popular juggernaut in the graphic design world.
 But what you may not know is that it also includes video editing capabilities.

-With Canva, you can edit video clips and create engaging content for social media, marketing campaigns, or personal projects.
-The video editing tools are user-friendly and intuitive, so beginners can quickly get to work on their content.
+With Canva, you can edit any online video clip and create engaging content for social media, marketing campaigns, or personal projects.
+The editing tools are user-friendly and intuitive, so beginners can quickly get to work on their content.

 Here’s a roundup of some of Canva’s best video editing features: